mozilla/fx-private-relay/docs/translations.md

 </p>
 ```

-The Fluent string, with helper comments, would be something like:
+The Fluent string, with helper comments, could be:

 ```text
 #   { $settings_url } (url) - full link to the settings page